 Data points shown in blue, with the line of form y = mx+c estimated using RANSAC indicated in red.

 In computer vision, RANSAC is used as a robust approach to estimate the fundamental matrix in stereo vision, for finding the commonality between two sets of points for feature-based object detection, and registering sequential video frames for video stabilization.

 Frames of video stitched together to create a video mosaic.
-RANSAC is used to estimate the geometric transform between video frames (see example for details).
+RANSAC is used to estimate the geometric transform between video frames (see example

 For details, see Computer Vision System Toolbox, which is used with MATLAB and Simulink.